neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/CommandLine.rst

 .. code-block:: none

-	$ ./flow3 help configuration:show
+	$ ./flow help configuration:show

 	Show the active configuration settings

 	COMMAND:
-	  typo3.flow3:configuration:show
+	  typo3.flow:configuration:show

 	USAGE:
-	  ./flow3 configuration:show [<options>]
+	  ./flow configuration:show [<options>]

 	OPTIONS:
 	  --type               Configuration type to show
-	  --path               path to subconfiguration separated by "." like "TYPO3.FLOW3
+	  --path               path to subconfiguration separated by "." like "TYPO3.Flow

 	DESCRIPTION:
-	  The command shows the configuration of the current context as it is used by FLOW3 itself.
+	  The command shows the configuration of the current context as it is used by TYPO3 Flow itself.
 	  You can specify the configuration type and path if you want to show parts of the configuration.

-	  ./flow3 configuration:show --type Settings --path TYPO3.FLOW3.persistence
+	  ./flow configuration:show --type Settings --path TYPO3.Flow.persistence

 Running a Command
 -----------------